 Anyone who has taken a close look at the Tello drone will notice that the camera is firmly seated in the housing and that the image is "only" kept straight by electronic stabilization and not by a gimbal.
 If you are looking for a small, compact drone with a 3-axis gimbal, you should go to the DJI Mavic Air or to the DJI Spark to grab.
 Panning the camera with the drone in the same position is also not possible with the Tello.
 However, the videos above show that this shouldn't be a problem for hobby users.
 There are still quite usable photos and videos coming out of the device.

 Many private hobby pilots and, above all, first-time users want a cheap drone to get started and are then perhaps disappointed that the promotional model for 29,99 euros from the discounter can only get through two flights.
 With much higher stability, better technology and useful functions as well as additional added value through the possibility of learning programming to a certain extent, the Ryze Tello drone with DJI technology and Intel processor literally storms the market in this segment.
 So you'd better add a few more euros and start your life as a drone pilot happier;)

-A reader asked me today if there was a way to slide a memory card into the Ryze Tello drone.
-The manufacturer did not plan this, however, because there is no SD card slot.
+A reader asked me today if there is a way, one memory card into the Ryze Tello drone.
+However, the manufacturer did not plan this because there is no SD card slot.
 Instead, the drone uses the memory of the connected smartphone for the photo and video data.
-With the iPhone, all image data is saved in the Tello app.
+On the iPhone, all image data is backed up in the Tello app.